Alexander Heinle

 Tip: Whatever you choose, the personal touch adds a genuine element of appreciation to your recognition.

-Give your people personal gifts such as flowers, plants, sweet treats, or gift cards to show your appreciation.
+Give your people personal gifts such as flowers, plants, sweet treats, a photo book, or gift cards to show your appreciation.

 Tip: The more personal you can make it—their favorite type of chocolate or wine, for instance—the more appreciated it will be.